1coderookie/Kobra2ProInsights/docs/printserver.md

 !!! warning "You Can't Connect Locally Yet"

     Right now it's not possible to connect to the Kobra 2 Pro, Plus and Max models locally.
 Means, you can't e.g. set up a host which is running OctoPrint or Pronterface and use it to access or monitor the printer.
     However, I'm still hoping that someone will sooner or later come up with a workaround for that.
-If not, then you might reach the point that you want to use a different mainboard for being able to connect to the machine and also run native Klipper on it.
+If not, then you might reach the point that you want to use a different mainboard for being able to connect to the machine and also run native Klipper on it as shown [here](hardware/mainboard/#mod-different-mainboard).
     So, even though you can't connect to a local host/printserver with the stock mainboard yet, I still list some hardware below which can be used as a printserver - just in case.. ;)

 Sooner or later you'll come to the point that you want to use additional software like OctoPrint to control your printer.